barumau/pandunia/english/pandunia-english.md

 ## A

-a sababe de - because
 a - by (at, in, on)
-a zay - presenty (currently, now)
-a zay den - today
+a danke de - thanks to
 a ke - where
 a le - there
 a line - online
 a max - also (too, in addition)
 a nove - just (recently)
+a sababe de - because
 a sube - under
+a zay - presenty (currently, now)
+a zay den - today
 abe - away
 abete - fir tree
 able - can (be able; ability, possibility; able, possible)